facebookresearch/fairo/crowdsourcing/README.md

 ## Running Static HTML Tasks with Heroku

 ### Pre-reqs
 You need to have a Heroku account and valid Heroku credentials.
-To install Heroku CLI, run `brew tap heroku/brew && brew install heroku`.
+To install Heroku CLI on Mac OSX, run `brew tap heroku/brew && brew install heroku`.
 Then log in with `heroku login`.

+For other installation methods, see https://devcenter.heroku.com/articles/heroku-cli.

 You also need an AWS IAM account with MTurk permissions.
 You also need AWS access keys with permissions to spin up ECS containers, which will be used to communicate with AWS in the flask app.
 These may or may not be the same access keys; contact your AWS system administrator if you do not have these credentials.